-All schools within the Trust will ensure all staff are educated on peer on peer abuse and that any incidents reported are dealt with in a serious and efficient manner
+All schools within the Trust will ensure all staff are educated/trained about child on child abuse and that any incidents reported are dealt with in a serious and efficient manner.
+Colleagues are also empowered to intervene where they come across any potential bullying, including that which would be seen as harmful sexualised behaviour.